This article is part of our “Criminal Defense in Northern Arizona Courts” series.

 Yes.
 Most misdemeanor cases do not allow for a jury trial.
 “In the trial of offenses for violation of ordinances of cities or towns of such a nature as by the common law were not triable before a jury, no jury trial shall be granted.”
 See Arizona Revised Statutes, Section 22-425.
 The one unusual misdemeanor is Driving Under the Influence (DUI, Extreme DUI, etc.).
 A person charged with DUI has a right to demand a jury trial, even in Flagstaff Municipal Court.
 Therefore, DUI cases do allow for a jury trial in a municipal court.
 Flagstaff Municipal Court cases are prosecuted by the Flagstaff City Attorney.

-At the Griffen & Stevens Law Firm, PLLC, we defend all criminal charges in Flagstaff Municipal Court.
+At Griffen & Stevens Law Firm, PLLC, our criminal defense attorneys defend all charges in Flagstaff Municipal Court.
 We appear before the local judges and magistrates every week.
-We fight cases through trial, when appropriate, and in many cases we can obtain a fair resolution through negotiation.
+We fight cases through trial, when appropriate.
+In many cases, we can obtain a fair resolution through negotiation.
 We know the system; we know the players.
-Call us for a free consultation on any criminal or personal injury case in Flagstaff, Arizona.
-Our phone number and free consultation form are at the top of the screen.
+Contact us for a free consultation on any criminal or personal injury case in Flagstaff, Arizona.